team-kutner/calendar-service/README.md

 Default server port is 3000.
 To modify add PORT to .env file.

 ### Scripts:
-npm start:dev: Runs the server with nodemon\n npm run dev: Builds webpack in developer mode with watch tag\n npm run build: Builds webpack\n npm run seed:mysql Creates mysql database and tables (if they don't exist) and also seeds the databse with mock data with 100 entries\n npm test: Runs jest tests\n npm test:watch: Runs jest tests with watch tag\n npm run create-tables:pg: Creates two postgres tables (listings, reservations)\n npm run csv:pgl: Creates a csv file with 10 million records that can be \nadded to pg listings table npm run csv:pgr: creates a csv file with 10 million records that can be\n added to pg reservations table npm run env: creates a .env file to define process.env variables for set up to pg server\n
+npm start:dev: Runs the server with nodemon npm run dev: Builds webpack in developer mode with watch tag npm run build: Builds webpack using development mode npm run seed:mysql Creates mysql database and tables (if they don't exist) and also seeds the databse with mock data with 100 entries npm test: Runs jest tests npm test:watch: Runs jest tests with watch tag npm run create-tables:pg: Creates two postgres tables (listings, reservations) npm run csv:pgl: Creates a csv file with 10 million records that can be     added to pg listings table npm run csv:pgr: creates a csv file with 10 million records that can be     added to pg reservations table npm run env: creates a .env file to define process.env variables for set up to pg server npm run build:prod: Build webpack using production mode

 ### Dependencies:
 babel